configify/aapconfig/README.md

 * credentials always report "changed" in check mode when password field is not empty
 * currently there is no ability to remove description using automation
 * password/token values are updated only if **replace_passwords** is set to true which will make the task not idempotent (most likely passwords/tokens will be stored in Ansible vault or pulled from external sources therefore the values in the example above are empty)
-* in some cases there is no ability to delete credentials that don't belong to an organization using automation
 * in some cases there is no ability to modify credentials with incorrect sources using automation

 See [Known issues](#Known-issues) for more details and upvote mentioned Red Hat PRs/tickets.